 No Picture

 Carolina Connection – Apr.
 5, 2025

-The Trump administration’s tariffs have already shocked the stock market.
+The Trump Administration’s tariffs have already shocked the stock market.
 And one expert says grocery prices might shock you soon.
-Ttwo NC State University students have left after their visas were revoked – leading to more concerns among other international students.
-Carrboro has a brand new library, and, as for Chapel Hill – It has a another fried chicken place.
+Two NC State University students have left after their visas were revoked – leading to more concerns among other international students.
+Carrboro has a brand new library, and Chapel Hill has a another fried chicken place.
 AI has a growing role in academia, but can it ever replace human teachers?
 A UNC club wants to prevent bird strikes by putting stickers on the windows of buildings they fly into.

+No Picture